-The Credit Facility allows an unlimited amount of defined "Investments," which include certain intercompany transactions and acquisitions, provided the Company's proforma leverage ratio is greater than 2.75 to 1.00, such Investments are subject to certain limitations.
+The Credit Facility allows an unlimited amount of defined "Investments," which include certain intercompany transactions and acquisitions, provided the Company's proforma leverage ratio is equal to or less than 2.75 to 1.00.
+If the Company's proforma leverage ratio is greater than 2.75 to 1.00, such Investments are subject to certain limitations.